dalazaro/peached-ink/README.md

 3. Run `bundle install` to install dependencies.
 4. Create, migrate, and populate local database (db/seeds.rb).
 4. Run Rails server.
-5. Visit `localhost:3000 in your browser`.
+5. Visit `localhost:3000` in your browser.

 ## User Stories - who are your users, what do they want, and why?
 The user profile of this portfolio is twofold: